mytbk/petitboot_for_coreboot/README.md

 source petitboot-env
 ```

-Configure and let buildroot do its thing
+Configure and let buildroot do its thing.
+You can first install lzip so that buildroot will not build host-lzip.

 ```bash
 pfc-build petitboot_defconfig